isomorphic-software/smartclient-docs/classes/HTMLFlow.md

 ### Description
 HTML to show while content is being fetched, active only if the `contentsURL` property has been set.
 Use `"${loadingImage}"` to include [a loading image](Canvas.md#classattr-canvasloadingimagesrc).

 The loading message will show both during the initial load of content, and during reload if the contents are reloaded or the contentsURL changed.
 For a first-time only loading message, initialize the `contents` property instead.

-Note: the `loadingMessage` is never displayed when [HTMLFlow.contentsType](#attr-htmlflowcontentstype) was explicitly specified as `"page"`.
+Note: the `loadingMessage` is never displayed when loading complete web pages rather than HTML fragments (see [HTMLFlow.contentsType](#attr-htmlflowcontentstype)).

 ### Groups